I never thought a car wreck that did damage to my elbow

 Have you ever thought that you are the best friend you know?
 Are you the most responsible, caring, compassionate, shoulder-to-cry-on kind of friend who drops everything to be there for the people you love?
 Have you ever wished for a friend like yourself?

 I used to think that.
-Although I so adored the people in my life, there were times when I felt some of the things I did for them were under-appreciated.
-When I had problems in my own life, when I needed someone to know just what could make ME feel better, I felt empty handed.
-Sounding familiar?
+Although I so adored the people in my life, there were times when I felt some of the things I did for them went under-appreciated.
+When I had problems in my own life, when I needed someone to make me feel better, I felt empty handed.
+Sound relatable?

 Sometimes tragedy is like this.
 The harder things get, the more clarity we can find.

-You get so used to being self-reliant and so needed by others for so long that when it is time to accept a gift from another, it is like a foreign object that you naturally repel.
+You get so accustomed to being self-reliant and needed by others for so long that when it is time to accept help from another person, it’s like a foreign object that you naturally repel.

-People who cared about me wanted to help me but I usually shut them down.
-There were those who never knew what exactly to do or say, but they tried to be there.
-I know now that those who stick around in uncomfortable times are keepers.
-Also, letting loved ones know how exactly they can help you makes THEM feel less powerless.
-It’s like when your husband/boyfriend/children try to help on cleaning day: if you give your loved ones specifics, they will learn how to better help with your complex needs.
-And mind-reading doesn’t count, ladies.
+People who cared about me wanted to be there for me, but I usually shut them down.
+There were those who never knew what exactly to do or say, but they tried to just be in my life.
+I know now that the people who stick around in uncomfortable times are keepers.

 People love you and are there for you, too.
-Maybe not in the way you want them to be, but they might be exactly what YOU need.
+Maybe not in the way you want them to be, but they might be exactly what you need.
 You are worthy of their love and their help.
-Please don’t miss out on receiving the gifts God is sending your way.
+Please don’t miss out on receiving the blessings that God is trying to bring into your life.

 Sometimes those of us who have had very serious struggles can have some hang ups when it’s time to show compassion to our friends.
 Not all of us, and not always, but there are those times when our friends or family are facing difficulties and we end up doing or saying the very things we complain about people doing/saying to us when we are in need of support.